How To Change a Registered Agent in Hawaii? (The Guide)

 3. Changing Your Registered Agent by Mail or In-Person

-- Download the Form: Access the Hawaii Business Registration Division website, and download the form to the Hawaii Business Registration Division, Department of Commerce & Consumer Affairs website.
+- Download the Form: Go to the Hawaii Business Registration Division website and download the Statement of Change of Registered Agent by Entity form.

 State of Hawaii Department of Commerce and Consumer Affairs